JosephTheExperiment/gyst/gyst docs/cli details/Options and subcommands.md

 - Description => Sets a variable to some value.
 - Flags:
-	- -n, --name: {cmake flags, vcpkg flags, conan flags} => Variable name. cmake flags: {cmake_config, cmake_build, cmake_test}
+	- -n, --name: {cmake flags, vcpkg flags, conan flags} => Variable name.
+	=> cmake flags: {cmake_config, cmake_build, cmake_test}
 	conan flags: {conan_install, conan_common_options}
 	vcpkg flags: {vcpkg_install, vcpkg_common_options}
 	- --to: flags => New value.
 ## init
 - Description => Initializes some optional features to an existing project.
 - Options:
-	- --test: name/version(conan required) => Specifies a unit testing framework, adds tests, and enables testing.
+	- --test: name/version => Specifies a unit testing framework via name and version (conan required), adds tests, and enables testing.
 	- --git: repo URL => Initializes git via: git init, or clones a repo if it's URL is given.
 	- --conan: {txt, py} = txt => Add [[Conanfile]] to install libraries via conan.
 	- --vcpkg: baseline => Add [[Vcpkg manifest]] to install libraries via vcpkg.
 ## install
 - Description => Installs libraries via the package manager specified.
-- Long description => Installs libraries via conan using names and versions(conan required) of libraries, and to search for libraries in conan visit conan center at: https://conan.io/center, and for vcpkg visit vcpkg packages at https://vcpkg.io/en/packages, or use the command: conan/vcpkg search.
+- Long description => To search for libraries on conan visit conan center at: https://conan.io/center, and for vcpkg visit vcpkg packages at https://vcpkg.io/en/packages, or use the command: conan/vcpkg search.
 - Args:
+	- Vcpkg
-	- name/version(conan required):options.. => One or more libraries names, versions, and a conan profile or a vcpkg triplet.
+		- name\[port features]/version:triplet.. => One or more libraries names, port features, versions (not required), and triplet.
+	- Conan
+		- name/version.. => One or more libraries names, versions (required).
+	=> Write "." to install all the libraries added.
 - Options:
-	- -stg, --settings: profile/triplet => If it wasn't specified with the library name and version this profile or triplet will apply.
+	- -stg, --settings: profile or triplet => If it wasn't specified with the library name and version this profile (for conan) or triplet (for vcpkg) will apply.
 	- --conan: flags => Conan flags.
 	=> These flags will have priority over the flags in the project_info.toml file.
 	- --vcpkg: flags => Vcpkg flags.